A Kubernetes app is a containerized application that you can run on your

 Select the Kubernetes cluster that you want to deploy the app to.
 If you want to create a new cluster, click Create cluster.

-Select a Namespace to use for the application.
+Select or create a Namespace to use for the application.
 Namespaces are a way to divide cluster resources among multiple users or teams.

 In the App instance name box, enter a name for the app, such as